Toggle: English / Spanish

 Avascular necrosis; Bone infarction; Ischemic bone necrosis; AVN; Aseptic necrosis

-Osteonecrosis can be caused by disease, or a severe trauma, such as a
+Osteonecrosis can be caused by disease or by severe trauma, such as a

 or , that affects the blood supply to the bone.
 Osteonecrosis can also occur without trauma or disease.
 This is called idiopathic -- meaning it occurs without any known cause.